Architecture Repository Import

 CSV File Structure

-Compliant to the CSV standard, fields that contain commas and linefeeds or carriage returns (LF or CR), need to have to enclose double quotes.
-Double quote inside a field, need to be escaped (preceded with a double quote).
+Compliant to the CSV standard, fields that contain commas and linefeeds or carriage returns (LF or CR), need to have to enclose double-quotes.
+A double quote inside a field needs to be escaped (preceded with a double quote).
 Dragon1 can deal with this part of the specification.
 Normally exporting a CSV file from professional software creates a correct CSV file and any compliant CSV-file can be imported.

 In addition to the CSV file standard you can add comment field with three double hashtags, like: ###.
 If such a line is present in the file, Dragon1 will ignore these lines on import.